oracle/weblogic-kubernetes-operator/site/installation.md

 Then create the Docker image as follows:

 ```
-docker build -t weblogic-kubernetes-operator:markxnelson --no-cache=true .
+docker build -t weblogic-kubernetes-operator:developer --no-cache=true .
 ```

 We recommend that you use a tag other than `latest` to make it easy to distinguish your image from the "real" one.
-In the example above, we just put in the GitHub ID of the developer.
+In the example above, the tag could be the GitHub ID of the developer.

 Next, upload your image to your Kubernetes server as follows:

 ```
 # on your build machine
-docker save weblogic-kubernetes-operator:markxnelson > operator.tar
+docker save weblogic-kubernetes-operator:developer > operator.tar
 scp operator.tar YOUR_USER@YOUR_SERVER:/some/path/operator.tar
 # on the Kubernetes server
 docker load < /some/path/operator.tar